Skip to main content

 Subsequent Advances

 A first or prior mortgagee may claim priority, up to the face amount of the mortgage, for money advanced under the first or prior mortgage subsequent to the registration and advancement of funds under a second or subsequent mortgage, provided that the first or prior mortgagee does not have actual notice of the second or subsequent mortgage when making the subsequent advances.
 In any case, the second mortgage here contained a general postponement clause granting priority to building advances made under the first mortgage.
 A second mortgagee who expects to receive funds from advancements made by the first mortgagee in partial payment of the second mortgage and who wishes to be protected should take an assignment of sums payable under the first mortgage and give notice of that assignment to the first mortgagee (Capital City Holdings Ltd. v.
-C & A Mortgage Corporation, 1979 CanLII 490 (BC CA); see also the annotation of this decision under s.
+C & A Mortgage Corp., 1979 CanLII 490 (BC CA); see also the annotation of this decision under s.
 27 of the Act).
 Regarding further advances by the mortagee, see s.
-28 of the Property Law Act in chapter 55 (Property Law Act, R.S.B.C.
+28 of the Property Law Act in chapter 56 (Property Law Act, R.S.B.C.
 1996, c.
 377).

 Unjust Enrichment